kingfuzz/0-Programmer/README.md

 This section will describe the nitty-gritty of developing, testing and releasing the application.

 ## Overall Structure
-The app follows the basic structure of a JUCE plugin, so there's two major domains: the Editor (handling the GUI) and the processor (handling realtime audio).
+The app follows the basic structure of a JUCE plugin, so there's two major domains: the _Editor_ (handling the GUI) and the _Processor_ (handling realtime audio).
 So why do we do this if we just want to send some simple control messages in a standalone app?
-Basically, because we wan't to be able to release this as a plugin later on, so keeping this structure will make this step simpler.
+Well, because we wan't to be able to release this as a plugin later on, so keeping this structure will make this step simpler.
 Also, it allows us to build some bits that may be usefull for other apps as well.

 So, the Editor runs the GUI.
 A timer will trigger at a certain interval, and scan all GUI element values.
-Each of these values are stored in th `Parameters` class.
-This class will stores parameters, and contains additional information about the paramter, such as range, which MIDI CC# to use to adjust the parameter.
+Each of these values are stored in the `Parameters` class.
+This class will store parameters, and contains additional information such as range, which MIDI CC# to use, etc.

 In case any value has changed, we'll put a message into a `MessageQueue`.
-When the processor/audio thread fires, it will consume any messages in the queue and send midi messages to the selected midi output.
+When the processor/audio thread fires, it will consume any messages in the queue and send these as Midi messages to the Midi output.

 Simple!